Those occasions under which a service is either performed badly or is not performed at all are known as service failures.

-The response of employees under such circumstances can satisfy or dissatisfied customers.
+The response of employees under such circumstances can satisfy or dissatisfy customers.
 Customer satisfaction results when the frontline staff properly addresses customers’ issues and takes responsibility for resolving them.

 On the other hand, if the frontline staffs blame, laughs, or ignores customers’ issues, it can severely disappoint the customers.